SynKolbasyn/MapGeneration/README.md

-# MapeGneration
+# MapGeneration
-simple generation on Python
+simple flat map generation on Python can be used without permission